-Setting: The valley of Jackson Hole, where blue lakes reflect the craggy snow-capped 14,000-foot peaks of the Teton Range, is the center for camping.
+Setting: The valley of Jackson Hole, where blue lakes reflect the craggy snow-capped 12,000- to 14,000-foot peaks of the Teton Range, is the center for camping.
 The Snake River and smaller streams flow through the valley.
 Backcountry campers can retreat further into the mountains.
-Bighorn sheep, moose, bald eagles, and a large elk herd range from the sagebrush flats to the high forested slopes.
+Pronghorn antelope, moose, bald eagles, and a large elk herd range from the sagebrush flats to

 Tent/RV Campgrounds: Gros Ventre is open from mid-May to mid-October.
-Jenny Lake, Signal Mountain, and Colter Bay are open from late May to mid- or late September.
+Colter Bay, Jenny Lake, and Signal Mountain are open from late May to mid- or late September.
 Lizard Creek is open from mid-June to early September.
 All sites at these campgrounds are available on a first-come, first-served basis.
-Colter Bay, Gros Ventre, and Signal Mountain have handicapped-accessible restrooms.
 Colter Bay Tent Cabins, where canvas-and-log tents are provided, is open from early June to early September.
 A woodstove, bunkbeds without linens, and storage chest are provided; other camping gear can be rented within 1 mile.
-Colter Bay Trailer Village, with water, electrical, and sewage hookups for RVs, is open from Memorial Day weekend to late September or early October.
+Colter Bay Trailer Village, with water, electrical, and sewage hookups for RVs, is open from late May to late September or early October.
 Reservations are required for the Tent Cabins and the Trailer Village; contact the park concessioner at Grand Teton Lodge Company, P.O.
-Box 240, Moran, WY 83013.
+Box 250, Moran, WY 83013.
 Reservations are accepted beginning in November prior to the upcoming camping season.
-Winter camping for tent and RV campers is permitted at Colter Bay Visitor Center from mid-October to mid-May; sites are available on a first-come, first-served basis, and drink-ing water and restrooms are available at the visitor center.
+Winter camping for tent and RV campers is permitted at Colter Bay Visitor Center from mid-October to mid-May; sites are available on a first-come, first-served basis, and drinking water and restrooms are available at the visitor center.
 In the summer, campgrounds fill up by noon or early afternoon daily.

 Group Campground: Campgrounds are open from mid- or late May to mid-September.
 Reservations are recommended and accepted from January 1 to June 1 for the upcoming camping season; write the park.
 Campgrounds are for organized groups only.
 Groups must include at least 10 persons.
-Each Colter Bay site accommodates 20 to 100 persons.
-Each Gros Ventre site accommodates 20 to 75 persons.
+Some sites may accommodate only 12 persons; larger sites can accommodate up to 75.

 Backcountry Campsites: Backcountry camping is allowed all year.
 A backcountry permit is required.
 Reservations can be made for many backcountry sites; persons must know when and where they want to camp.
 Reservations are accepted by the park from January 1 to June 1 for the upcoming camping season.
-Many backcountry sites are available on a first-come, first-served basis.
-Camping parties cannot include more than 12 persons.
-The limit of stay noted below is for any specific site, or designated backcountry zone; the total permitted length of stay in the backcountry is 10 days.
+Many backcountry sites are available on a first-come, first-served basis; persons must pick up their permit within 24 hours of the start of their trip.
+Camping parties cannot include more than 12 persons in sites designed for groups or more than 6 in smaller sites.
+The limit of stay noted below is for any specific site, or designated backcountry zone: the total permitted length of stay in the backcountry is 10 days.
 Campers with horses are restricted to a few campsites.
 Climbing parties must have a climbing permit as well as a camping permit.

-Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Colter Bay, Colter Bay Tent Cabins, and Colter Bay Trailer Village-hot showers, coin-operated laundry, restaurant, gasoline station, horse rentals, evening ranger programs; Gros Ventre, Jenny Lake, and Lizard Creek-evening ranger programs; Signal Mountain-restaurant, gasoline station, marina, boat rentals, float trips down the Snake River, evening ranger programs.
+Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Colter Bay, Colter Bay Tent Cabins, and Colter Bay Trailer Village - hot showers, coin-operated laundry, restaurant, gasoline station, horse rentals, marina, boat rentals, evening ranger programs; Gros Ventre, Jenny Lake, and Lizard Creek-evening ranger programs; Signal Mountain-restaurant, gasoline station, marina, boat rentals, float trips down the Snake River, windsurfing school, evening ranger programs.
 Fires are permitted only in grills provided, designated fire rings, or campstoves.